nolo28mokgosi/React-on-Expo/README.md

 # React-on-Expo
-Practicing React Native components executed on expo
+React Native project where user can add and delete goals.
+Application uses EXPO not react CLI